-What is the bend radius of an energy chain?
+Calculating the required bend radius of an energy chain

 The bend radius of a cable energy chain determines how much the chain bends.
 It is the distance from the centre of the bend to the centre of the link, as demonstrated in the image below.

 1. The bend radius of the cable / hose in the chain.